dbt-labs/docs.getdbt.com/website/docs/faqs/project/source-has-bad-name.md

 ---
 title: What if my source is in a poorly named schema or table?
+Description: “Use schema and identifier properities to define names”
+sidebar_label: ‘Source is in a poorly-named scheme or table’
+id: source-has-bad-name

 ---

 By default, dbt will use the `name:` parameters to construct the source reference.